hchulkim/replication-template/README.md

 - Linux (Ubuntu, Fedora (asahi linux), etc) is highly recommended; MacOS is supported.
 - Windows is not officially supported.
 Users may encounter issues with file path formats and parallel processing.

-We strongly suggest following the requirements to install and set up the environment to run the analysis.

 ### Bash (terminal)